AVG Tech shares fall on market debut

 Over the last several months, a slew of high-profile names have raised capital from American investors at high valuations, only to fare poorly later on, stoking fears of a second dotcom crash.

-On their first day on the market, AVG shares closed at $13, valuing the company at $707 million.
+On their first day on the market, AVG shares were trading at $13.50, valuing the company at $734.2 million.
 They had been sold to investors for $16 apiece -- at the bottom of the expected range -- raising $128 million in the offering.

 "There’s been real optimism in the tech market (right now).
 We saw the announcement by Facebook yesterday, and we saw some really high-quality investors coming into our book," Smith told Reuters following the debut.